EugenMayer/docker-image-traefik/README.md

 ## WAT

-Implements a ENV-Var based configuratoin for your Traefik server running as a docker-image.
+- Implements a ENV-Var based configuratiin for your Traefik server running as a docker-image.
+- Easier to configure due to high-level settings
+- arm builds included
+- rancher (1.x) supported

+### WAT: Detailed
+Starting with Traefik v2 the configuration in here is considerably easier to do, since let alone "redirect all to https" setup in v2 became fairly complex.
+The configuration here is rather macro driven, high level.
+So if you set `TRAEFIK_HTTPS_ENABLE=only` you will get the redirect configured automatically.
+`TRAEFIK_HTTPS_ENABLE=true` will configure a TLS endoint and so on.
+Similar storry for enable the API backend / Dashboard - just do `TRAEFIK_ADMIN_ENABLE=true`

+### WAT: Official image
 It bases on top of the official stable release of [Traefik](https://hub.docker.com/_/traefik/) and just adds a bootstrap to generate the `traefik.toml` file from your ENV variables you pass to the container.

+### WAT: Rancher
 The image is published under [eugenmayer/traefik](https://hub.docker.com/r/eugenmayer/traefik) If you happen to use rancher, you find the corresponding catalog in see the catalog [eugenmayer/docker-rancher-extra-catalogs](https://github.com/EugenMayer/docker-rancher-extra-catalogs/tree/master/templates/traefik)

+### WAT: Arm builds
 There are builds for:

  - amd64-2.x